Reclaim Energy review

 Company Info

-Reclaim Heat Pump Details
+Reclaim Heat Pumps

-The company says its range has an average Coefficient of Performance (COP) of 5, meaning that for 1 kW of electricity input, they generate approximately 5 kW thermal output.
+The company says its range has an average Coefficient of Performance (COP) of 5, meaning that for 1 kW of electricity input, they generate approximately 5 kW of thermal output.

 Stainless Steel Tank Choices

-The stainless steel tanks are suitable for non-hard water areas and are available available in the following sizes:
+The stainless steel tanks are suitable for non-hard water areas and are available in the following sizes:

 • REHP-CO2-160SST (160 litres - tall)